 Compost that is heavy in materials like carbon can cause your soil pH to go out of balance.
 This means your soil will be too acidic or alkaline and it will be hard to grow anything.

 This problem can also occur if your compost is partially decomposed and is heavy in a particular type of material.

 Your compost can also make it hard for the soil to retain water if it is not fully decomposed.
 This could be a temporary issue if your compost continues decomposing as expected.
-However some materials like sawdust take a long time to decompose and will not allow water to retain in your soil leaving your plants dry.
+However, some materials like sawdust take a long time to decompose and will not allow water to remain in your soil leaving your plants dry.

 How much compost you need to use depends on your soil, climate, and the compost.
 But a general rule is that your soil should contain about 5 to 10 percent organic matter.